cferdinandi/adventure/content/rules.md

 As players get more experienced playing *Adventure*, they may start to explore areas of Farfaria that aren't part of the current adventure's storyline.
 They might want to explore the mountains, search for a unicorn, or try to bypass a fearsome creature by using an underground cave system.

-The *Guide* should encourage this!
+The *Game Master* should encourage this!

-The **[downloadable creature and item cards](/downloads/)** can provide some inspiration for off-story encounters.
-The *Guide* can also pull themes and challenges from the players' favorite books and movies.

 Eventually, players may want to leave Farfaria itself.
 They may attempt to cross the mountains, go beyond the edges of the Dark Forest, or sail off in a ship.
 The same game mechanics apply.
 Go create new worlds!